-One of the main differences between a financial sponsor and a trade seller is the degree of participation in the target company's operation, where the trade seller (or the founder) is relatively much more active in operating the company.
-Therefore, when a purchaser purchases shares from, for example, a founder of the target company, it would expect the founder to make broad representations and warranties related to the target company's business and operation.
-Such representations and warranties on the operation of the target company would normally include due authorization and capacity, the full, complete and accurate disclosure of the legal, business and financial due diligence materials, compliance with applicable law, and timely payment of relevant taxes, etc. On the other hand, financial sponsors, who normally don't participate in the daily operation of the company, are usually willing to make only limited representations and warranties, e.g., their capacity to enter into the deal, and clean title to the shares to be sold.
-Correspondingly, the indemnification obligation and liability cap that a financial sponsor is willing to bear thereunder is also much more limited than a trade seller.
-Financial sponsors are less likely to commit to an indemnity obligation for a long time because, for example, a fund has a life of 8 to 10 years only.
-Moreover, where a trade seller has more than one businesses and some of which are horizontally related (for example, on the different levels of the same supply chain), the M&A terms may also address the business relationships among the related companies, given the change of the ownership and control of one of them.
+One of the main differences between a financial sponsor and a trade seller is the degree of participation in the target company's operation, where, on one hand, the trade seller (or the founder) is relatively much more active in operating the target company.
+Therefore, when a purchaser acquires shares from, for example, the founder of a target company, it would expect the founder to make broad representations and warranties relating to the target company's business and operation.
+Such representations and warranties on the operation of the target company would normally include due authorization and capacity, full, complete and accurate disclosure of legal, business and financial due diligence materials, compliance with applicable laws, and timely payment of relevant taxes, etc. On the other hand, financial sponsors, who normally don't participate in the daily operation of the company, are usually willing to make only limited representations and warranties, e.g., their capacity to enter the deal, and clean title to the shares to be sold.
+Correspondingly, the indemnification obligation and liability cap that a financial sponsor is willing to bear thereunder is also much more limited than those bearable by a trade seller.
+Financial sponsors are less likely to commit to an indemnity obligation for a long time because, for example, an investment fund usually has a life of 8 to 10 years only.
+Moreover, where a trade seller has more than one business and some of which are horizontally related (for example, on different levels of a same supply chain), the M&A terms may also address the business relationships among the related companies, given the change of the ownership and control of one of them.